 Have undergone multiple IVF treatments with no success

-Thousands of samples tested with less than 1% resampling rate, significantly lower than the 15% resampling rate of competing products
+MIRA has performed thousands of sample tests, with less than 5% resampling rate, significantly lower than the 15% resampling rate of competing tests.

-Prediction rate of receptivity (WOI) at 99% with a successful implantation rate of over 70%
+MIRA has a 99% prediction rate of receptivity (WOI), with a successful implantation rate of over 70%.

-Trusted by professionals and clinics around the world, with continuous advancements to enhance the accuracy of the test
+Trusted by professionals and clinics around the world, MIRA undergoes continuous advancements to enhance the accuracy of the test.

 What is MIRA’s testing process?